kronosta/clc-intercal/README.md

 # 32-bit character limit version
 CLC-INTERCAL unfortunately has a built-in, human-reachable limit of 65535 characters in a program.
-After toiling away for two days, I have the a version which changes that to about 4 billion.
+After toiling away for two days, I have a version which changes that to about 4 billion.
 It doesn't work as a tar file because the default .io files aren't sufficient to compile programs.

 ## How to install to 1.00
 - Install CLC-INTERCAL 1.00